Skip to main content

 The Inbox is equipped with tools designed to enhance agent efficiency and provide administrative oversight.

-• Topic Management: Topics are tags used to categorize conversations for reporting.
+• Topics are tags used to categorize conversations for reporting.
 While users can use them from the inbox to tag conversations, only Admins can create new topics.
 To create a topic, Go to Account Settings from your profile avatar > Inbox Settings > Topics.
 Click "Add New," assign a name (e.g., "Refund Request," "Technical Issue") and save.
+Note that Topics can only be Archived, tey cannot be deleted to preserve the attached data.
+Archived topics will no longer be visible to users from the inbox but will still be available in the related Conversation Topics Report.
+To archive a topic, go to Settings from your profile avatar > Inbox Settings > Topics > Click the Archive button next to the topic's name.

-• Searching Conversations: The platform offers two distinct search functions:
+• The platform offers two distinct search functions:

 • The main search bar at the top of the inbox searches for text within internal notes across all conversations.
 It requires at least four characters to initiate a search.